 The Samsung Galaxy Buds2 Pro True Wireless are the upgraded variant of the Samsung Galaxy Buds2 Truly Wireless.
-Samsung hasn't changed much regarding the Buds2 low battery life and mic quality.
-However, one positive change is the improvement of the ANC, which now outperforms competing products like the Apple AirPods Pro Truly Wireless.
+Samsung hasn't changed much regarding the Buds2's low battery life and mic quality.
+However, one positive change is the improvement of the active noise cancellation (ANC), which now outperforms competing products like the Apple AirPods Pro Truly Wireless.
 They also support Seamless, the next generation of Samsung's proprietary Bluetooth codec Scalable, which is designed for streaming hi-res audio.
 However, you'll need a compatible Samsung device to get the most out of these headphones.

-The Samsung Galaxy Buds Pro 2 are decent for neutral sound.
+The Samsung Galaxy Buds Pro 2 are alright for neutral sound.
 Out of the box, they have an excited sound profile.
-They pack in extra thump and boom, thanks to their overemphasized bass.
-To balance this, the treble range is also elevated, resulting in bright vocals and instruments, although they sound harsh in vocal-centric content.
-You can customize their sound using their companion apps' EQ presets, though.
-If you like to listen to hi-res audio, you can also use Seamless codec to improve audio quality over Bluetooth, but it's only available on compatible Samsung devices.
+They pack in extra thump and boom, thanks to their overemphasized bass and the treble range renders bright vocals and instruments, although they sound harsh in vocal-centric content.
+You can customize their sound using their companion apps' EQ presets.
+If you like to listen to hi-res audio, you can also use Samsung Seamless codec to improve audio quality over Bluetooth, but it's only available on compatible Samsung devices.

-The Samsung Galaxy Buds Pro 2 are great for commute and travel.
+The Samsung Galaxy Buds Pro 2 are very good for commuting and traveling.
 These well-built buds have a lightweight design that's easy to take with you on the go and are comfortable enough to wear for long trips.
 They're equipped with an ANC system to help block out the low rumbles of bus and plane engines.
-Their continuous battery life of under six hours may not last through transatlantic flights, but luckily, their carrying case supplies an additional 2.6 charges if you need it.
+Their continuous battery life of under five hours may not last through transatlantic flights, but luckily, their carrying case supplies an additional 2.6 charges if you need it.

 The Samsung Galaxy Buds 2 Pro are great for sports and fitness.
 They're small, lightweight, and rated IPX7 for resistance against submersion in water.
 They're well-built and won't fall out of your ears with moderate head movements.